raas-dev/configent/README.md

 ⚠️: If binary writes to filesystem, you must be in a VM writable directory.

 💡: Use `n` for command-line tools not wanted permanently installed on the host.
-See `.aliases` for example ad-hoc tools such as vulnerability scanners.
+See `.aliases` for example ad-hoc tools such as container image scanners.

 ## 🔨 Development